sjbrown/1kfa/mod_guide_gm.md

 begins and ends in a single session, **9-hour** -- a campaign that takes 3 sessions, and **30-hour**, which spans up to 10 sessions.

+New players should start with a One-Shot campaign.

 ## Organization